Mitch Sigmund: Potter Extraordinaire

 A few years after I started working at a production pottery, I went back to college to complete my BFA.
 While there, I tried to unlearn production throwing.
 I soon realized that this was a mistake.
 My production background gave me an extreme advantage over other students who simply couldn’t work out an idea as quickly as I could.
 My learning curve expanded.
 After I learned to embrace rather than shun the vessel, my limits were boundless.

 In 1997, I competed in the Cambridge Pottery Festival and US Pottery Games.
 I finished third in my division on my first try.
-From 1999 to 2005, I have finished first or second in my division, after which I retired from competition.
+From 1999 to 2005, I have finished first or second in my division, after which I retired from that competition.

 In 1999-2000 I was granted the opportunity to assist pottery legend Don Reitz.
 This was a tremendous experience for me and has reshaped how I approach art, pottery and being in the business of art.

 After many years of occasional art fairs and shows, I finally made the commitment to be a full time artist in 2012.
-Now in 2017, I feel I have really hit my stride.
-Please stop out and check out my latest work.